bablokb/nerd-alarmclock/doc/keyboard.md

 Keyboard Control
 ================

-The keyboard has four keys.
-Each key has at most five functions, a default function and up to four overloaded functions

-To switch between the default function set and an overloaded function-set, the respective button has to be pressed long (about a second should do).

-Currently, only two sets of overloaded functions are defined, initiated by button `1` and by button `2`.

-Starting with version 2, the nerd-alarmclock supports a fifth button for special actions, e.g. for snoozing an alarm (see below).
+The number of buttons you can use depends on your physical setup.
+The default setup uses four standard buttons and a fifth button for special actions, e.g. for snoozing an alarm (see below).
 If you don't have a fifth button, you can redefine button-4 to take over these functions (but you loose an alarm).

+Each of the buttons supports a short-press and a long-press.
+The default function mapped to the short-press is the control of the alarm.
+A long press will do something different, e.g. map a different set of functions to all keys.

 Default Functions